markhartel/pwtc-mileage/README.md

 Normally, the **PWTC Mileage** database tables and views will **not** be dropped.
 To force a drop of these tables and views when the plugin is deleted, select the "Drop Tables/Views Upon Plugin Delete" option on the Rider Mileage Settings page.
-**Warning:** all mileage data stored in the tables will be lost if you choose this option.
+**Warning:** all mileage data stored in these tables will be lost if you choose this option.

-## Rider Mileage Menu Group Pages
+## Rider Mileage Admin Pages
 This menu group is added to the Wordpress admin menu bar.
-Users with the **administrator** and **statistician** roles will have the right to access these menu items.
+Users with the **administrator** and **statistician** roles will have the right to access these menu pages.
 ### Manage Ride Sheets
 This menu page allows a user to create, edit and delete ridesheets.
 A ridesheet records the leaders of a ride and the mileage of the riders.
 The title and date of the ride is